EventSaucePHP/ObjectHydrator/README.md

 The object hydration can be achieved at **zero** expense, due to a ahead-of-time resolving of hydration steps using an [optimized dumper](#maximizing-performance).

+## Why does this library exist?

+That's a good question, so let's dig in.
+The primary driver for creating this tool was the desire to use objects (DTOs, Query and Command objects) to interact with a software model instead of using plain (raw) data.
+The use of objects makes code easier to understand as it provides clarity over what data is available, and what the data is intended for.
+The use of objects also prevents having to check for the availability and correctness of the data at every place of use, it can be checked once and trusted many times.

+Th use of objects also has down-sides, some more impactful than others.
+One of these is the burdon of converting data into objects, which is what this library aims to eliminate.
+By providing a predictable convention much of the conversion can be automated away.
+The use of instrumentation (in the form of property casters) expands these capabilities by allowing users to provide re-usable building blocks that provide full control as to how properties are converted from data to (complex) objects.

 #### Quick links:

 - [**Design goals**](#design-goals)